Skip to content

 Thank you to our Alumni Advisory Committee

-A newly established advisory committee of former champions has been formed to support the ongoing development and amplification of the KECC program.
+Meet our advisory committee of former champions who support the ongoing development and amplification of the KECC program.

 Inspiring Ideas